How do we meet you for the first time?

 How often will we meet?

 We believe it is important to be flexible and utilize technology to make it easier for us to partner together.
 We will meet with you either in person, by phone or with an online video conference.
 In the early months of building your formalized financial plan, you can expect us to meet often.
 Once we get the major structure in place, we likely will meet a few times each year for working meetings and possibly a bit more just for fun.
-Hopefully we will be riding on two wheels together!
+Hopefully we will have a chance to go for a bike ride together, too!

-We have a limit on the number of new Client Families we will accept each year so that we can dedicate the time necessary to deliver on our service model.
+We have a limit on the number of new Client Families we will accept each year so that we can dedicate the time necessary to deliver on our service expectations.

 Do you send reports on our accounts?

-Your investment accounts and assets are held with a custodian (the outside firm that independently accounts for your investments) and will send reports with transactions and other information on a monthly or quarterly basis.
+Your investment accounts and assets are held with a custodian (the outside firm that independently accounts for your investments) and they will send reports with transactions and other information on a monthly or quarterly basis.
+We use TD Ameritrade - Chareles Schwab Institutional as our custodian for the investment accounts we manage for our Client Families.
+You can access your account online by visiting www.advisorclient.com

 How do we differentiate between financial planners?